xyzyzl/compprog/README.md

 In the end we choose the two biggest subrectangles (in terms of largest value) across each line i (horizontal or vertical) to get the answer.

 Originally did 2D Kadane's but the solution was flawed.
 The largest + largest mutually exclusive isn't necessarily the largest total combo.
 As I'm a moron this took around 8 hours to realize.

-**USACO 2013 February USACO Gold - Route design** \
-11/20/2019 \
-Estimated CF Rating: 2000

-Easier than paintbarn by a large margin.
-Also DP

-We have a bipartite graph and a bunch of edges and we want to find the maximum value.
-Thus we can traverse up the graph and find the maximum values for each edge.
-As we go from one lower edge to one upper edge we simply see if we prefer keeping the current value or going from below and taking the edge up.
-We'd then find the best sum for all edges.

-At the end we simply loop through every vertex (on each side) and find the max.

-**USACO 2018 December USACO Gold - Fine Dining** \
-11/28/2019 \
-Estimated CF Rating: 1700

-Dijkstras but with one catch: We must account for the candy.

-This is not bad.
-Simply take the original shortest paths.
-Then, we input the haybales.
-For each haybale, let it lead to a point N+1 with weight (distance to n) - yumminess.
-Run Dijkstra again on a different distance array, and compare the distances at the end.

-**USACO 2018 December USACO Gold - Teamwork** \
-11/28/2019 \
-Estimated CF Rating: 1600

-DP

-Let a[i] be the skill for cow i.
-Base case: dp[0] = a[0]
-Transition:
-For each cow, loop through previous indices pre which is nonnegative and fits size constraints.
-If pre is 0 then we have only one team, and we just take the maximum skill value from the team.
-Otherwise we just add to the total from pre-1 downwards but keep a similar sum.